-Lisa Maynard-Atem Non-Executive Director Member of of Audit and Risk committee Lisa Maynard-Atem is the Managing Director of the Black United Representation Network (BURN CIC), an organisation focused on the economic and social empowerment of the Black community.
-Previous to this, Lisa worked as a Social Media Strategist both as a consultant and for Harrods, heading up their social media department for 7.5 years, taking their following from 30,000 to over 2.5M, making them one of the most followed luxury department Appointed: 14 January 2022 stores in the world.
+Lisa Maynard-Atem is the Managing Director of the Black United Representation Network (BURN CIC), an organisation focused on the economic and social empowerment of the Black community.
+Previous to this, Lisa worked as a Social Media Strategist both as a consultant and for Harrods, heading up their social media department for 7.5 years, taking their following from 30,000 to over 2.5M, making them one of the most followed luxury department stores in the world.

 Other Appointments: Nil